MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 ### Macro API advantages:
 - Less verbosity / boilerplate in most cases.
 - Can accept more types than standard functions thanks to "tricks" (e.g. implementing different traits with the same methods for different types) to resolve conflicting `impl`s to achieve a simpler [specialization](https://github.com/rust-lang/rfcs/blob/master/text/1210-impl-specialization.md). _Note:_ You can see this trick in action in Seed's `UpdateEl*` [traits](https://github.com/seed-rs/seed/blob/938d71b6527efcd84c7d9ff37330949791b6d3a4/src/virtual_dom/update_el.rs) that power its element macros.
 - It can protect from locks-related problems.
-See the example below.
+An example:

 ```rust
 fn root() -> impl Element {